Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 By Andrew Henze, CFH Insurance Consultants

 Stop-loss insurance is a critical component for self-funded employers, providing a safety net against unexpectedly high healthcare costs.
 This guide will delve into the intricacies of stop-loss insurance, explaining its mechanisms, types, and the importance of integrating it into self-funded health plans.
 Employers often face the challenge of managing unpredictable healthcare expenses, and stop-loss insurance offers a viable solution to mitigate these financial risks.
 Throughout this article, we will explore various aspects of stop-loss insurance, including its types, importance, risk management strategies, compliance considerations, cost management benefits, and advanced strategies tailored for the Michigan market and evolving regulatory landscape.
+Michigan’s robust stop-loss market features prominent carriers such as Blue Cross Blue Shield of Michigan, Priority Health, and HAP, which provide tailored stop-loss products compliant with the Michigan Insurance Code.

 Overview of Stop-Loss Insurance

 Stop-loss insurance is designed to protect self-funded employers from excessive claims that exceed a predetermined threshold, known as the attachment point.
 This insurance acts as a financial safeguard, ensuring that employers are not overwhelmed by high medical costs associated with their employees’ healthcare needs.
 By capping the amount an employer has to pay for claims, stop-loss insurance provides peace of mind and financial stability.
 It is particularly important for self-funded health plans, where employers assume the financial risk of providing health benefits directly to their employees.
+The Michigan self-funded plan market has grown 15% since 2020, driven by rising fully-insured premiums, making stop-loss insurance an increasingly crucial risk management tool for local employers.

 Types of Stop-Loss Coverage: Detailed Explanation and Real-World Examples